Who decides what's cool? Certain kids in certain places--and only the coolhunters know who they are.

 Why is the city suddenly so much safer--could it be that crime really is an epidemic?

-As you drive east on Atlantic Avenue, through the part of New York City Read more [...]
+As you drive east on Atlantic Avenue, find through the part of New York City Read more [...]

-Through the lens of his own family's experience, the author explores why West Indians and American blacks are perceived differently.
+Through the lens of his own family's experience, this the author explores why West Indians and American blacks are perceived differently.